 The Purchase Agreement also provides that Total will have the right to designate up to two individuals to serve as directors on our board of directors.
 Subject to certain limited conditions as described in the Purchase Agreement, including compliance with our governing documents and all applicable laws, rules and regulations, we will be obligated to appoint or nominate for election as directors of our Company the individuals so designated by Total and, from and after such appointment or election, appoint one of these individuals to serve on the audit committee of our board of directors and any other board committees that may be formed from time to time for the purpose of making decisions that are strategically significant to our Company.
-Total's rights and our obligations relating to these designees commence at the time any shares are issued to Total under the Purchase Agreement, and continue until (and if) (1) with respect to Total's right to designate one individuals to serve as directors on our board of directors, Total's voting power is less than 16.7% but more than 10.0%, and (2) with respect to Total's right to designate one individual to serve as a director on our board of directors, Total's voting power is less than 10.0%, in each case measured in relation to the total votes then entitled to be cast in an election of directors by our stockholders.
+Total's rights and our obligations relating to these designate two individuals to serve as directors on our board of directors, Total's voting power is less than 16.7% but more than 10.0%, and (2) with respect to Total's right to designate one individual to serve as a director on our board of directors, Total's voting power is less than 16.0%, in each case measured in relation to the total votes then entitled to be cast in an election of directors by our stockholders.
 The Purchase Agreement also contains representations, warranties and other covenants made by us and Total that are customary for transactions of this nature.

 In connection with the Purchase Agreement, on May 9, 2018, we and all of our directors and officers entered into a voting agreement with Total.
 Pursuant to the voting agreement, each of our current directors and officers has agreed to vote all shares of our common stock presently or hereafter owned or controlled by him, in any vote of our stockholders that may be held from time to time, in favor of certain matters, including the approval at our 2018 annual stockholders' meeting of the matters described above as conditions to the completion of the Total Private Placement, as well as the election of the individuals designated by Total to serve as directors on our board of directors.
 Each of our directors and officers has also granted to Total a proxy to vote all such shares in accordance with the terms of the voting agreement.
-For each of our directors and officers and officer designation rights are in effect, as described above, and such director or officer continues to serve in such capacity for our Company (other than Mr. Boone Pickens, one of our directors and co-founders, who will continue to be bound by the voting obligations even after he ceases to serve as such for our Company) and continues to hold shares of our common stock.
+For each of our directors and officers party to the voting agreement, the voting obligations contained in the agreement continue from and after, and for so long as, Total's director designation rights are in effect, as described above, and such director or officer continues to serve in such capacity for our Company (other than Mr. Boone Pickens, one of our directors and co-founders, who will continue to be bound by the voting obligations even after he ceases to serve as such for our Company) and continues to hold shares of our common stock.